MPRlab/PitchSensing2025/README.md

+### TL;DR: We have found that bitstream autocorrelation is the most effective explored method for real-time audio frequency estimation.

+### For list of things to do, check TODO.md

 # Frequency Estimation from Audio Files

 This project analyzes a folder of `.wav` audio files (specifically plucked sounds) and estimates their fundamental frequencies using multiple methods:
 - Basic zero-crossing counting
 - Zero-crossing counting after low-pass filtering
 - XOR-based bitstream autocorrelation

-### We have found that bitstream autocorrelation is the most effective explored method for real-time audio frequency estimation.

 It saves the analysis results into an Excel spreadsheet for easy comparison with the known ("true") frequencies.